Odhynn/Naerk/content/Places/Ostrabit.md

 > > | Religions | [[Laerion]], [[Sigard]], [[Factar]], [[Nahema]] |
 > > | Location | central [[Green Hills]] |

 The great capital of Green Hills.
 It is surrounded by numerous fertile plains and hills and has three immense towers constructed in a triangle: one for [[Laerion]], his knights and [[Luminous Sword]], one for [[Factar]], his clergy and [[Luminous Order]] and one for the king.
+They reach six hundred feet in height, and are seen from a great distance on the [[Green Hills]].
+They communicate with each other with three bridges.
+The city contains a huge library filled with ancient archives of ages past that is tended by numerous scolars.

 ## History